 that has survived rigorous scientific evaluation to prove that it is consistently helpful in fighting Alzheimer’s disease.

-An excess of free radicals (also known as oxidants) may contribute to the development of Alzheimer’s disease.
+An excess of free radicals (also known as oxidants) may contribute to the development of Alzheimer disease.
 Antioxidants theoretically may protect against Alzheimer’s disease by limiting the buildup of toxic amyloid protein.
 Diets rich in foods containing antioxidant vitamins, such as

 , thought to help deliver oxygen to the brain by improving blood flow to capillaries, is the most widely used herb to improve cognitive function.
 However, overall the data thus far is inconclusive.
-Some studies have found some benefit in improving cognitive function in patients with dementia while others have not.
+Some studies have found some benefit as a treatment in improving cognitive function in patients with dementia while others have not.

 , an extract from a club moss, may hold promise for people with Alzheimer’s disease by inhibiting the enzyme that breaks down the neurotransmitter acetylcholine (which carries information in the brain).
 There is some evidence in animal studies that it may have benefit.
-It also may have some benefit for patients who already have Alzeimer's disease.
+It also may have some benefit as a treatment for patients who already have Alzeimer's disease.
 However, there is no indication that it can stave off memory loss in healthy people.

 Evidence is also mixed for

 , a chemical derived from vincamine (found in the leaves of the periwinkle plant).
-Vinpocetine is thought to enhance memory and mental function by improving circulation in the brain and helping the brain to utilize oxygen more efficiently.
+Vinpocetine is thought to enhance memory and mental function by improving circulation in the brain and helping the brain to use oxygen more efficiently.
 More research is needed in this area.